peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  ICharacterEncoding encoding,
  IWriter writer)`<br>
- Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder.
+ Reads Unicode characters from a character input and writes them to a byte array encoded using the specified character encoder.

 * `static void EncodeToWriter(ICharacterInput input,
  ICharacterEncoding encoding,
  OutputStream output)`<br>
- Reads Unicode characters from a character input and writes them to a byte array encoded using the given character encoder.
+ Reads Unicode characters from a character input and writes them to a byte array encoded using the specified character encoder.

 * `static void EncodeToWriter(String str,
  ICharacterEncoding enc,